 1784, March 1.
 By this date, Fells Point Market opened on land formerly owned by Edward Fell; later regulated by law (Chapter 33, Acts of 1785).

 1784, June, 24.
 Edward Warren at Baltimore made first balloon ascension in United States aboard balloon designed by Peter Carnes of Bladensburg.

 1785.
 German Evangelical Reformed congregation under Philip William Otterbein built church in Baltimore that later became the mother church of the United Brethren in Christ.

 1785, Aug.
-China trade began with John O'Donnell (1749-1805) arrived at Baltimore on the ship Pallas laden with cargo from Canton, China.
+China trade began when John O'Donnell (1749-1805) arrived at Baltimore on the ship Pallas laden with cargo from Canton, China.

-Lovely Lane Museum and Archives (site of Methodist Christmas Conference), 2200 St. Paul St., Baltimore, Maryland, April 2007.
+Lovely Lane Museum & Archives (site of Methodist Christmas Conference), 2200 St. Paul St., Baltimore, Maryland, April 2007.
 Photo by Diane F. Evartt.

 1789.
 Maryland Society for Promoting the Abolition of Slavery and the Relief of Poor Negroes and Others Unlawfully Held in Bondage formed at Baltimore.